are-dynamic-2024-g3/Sars-cov-2/index.md

 # L’immunité post infection du SARS-CoV-2

-Nous voulons étudiez la propagation du virus dans le temps et l'espace au sein de deux groupes distincts, l'un sans aucune vaccination et l'autre avec un taux de vaccination variable.
+Notre projet consiste à étudier la propagation du virus dans le temps et l'espace au sein de deux groupes distincts, l'un sans aucune vaccination et l'autre avec un taux de vaccination variable.
+Dans un premier temps le projet est majoritairement inspiré du virus Sars-CoV-2.
+Cependant notre projet n'est pas seulement limité à celui-ci car nos variables sont modifiable telles que la durée d'infection (sans compté la mortalité), la vitesse de propagation, la durée de la vacination, etc...

 ## Post infection immunity from SARS-CoV-2
-We wish to study the virus spreading in time and space into two differents group, the first one without any vaccination and the other one with a adjustable vaccination rate .
+Our project is studying the virus spreading in time and space into two differents group, the first one without any vaccination and the other one with a adjustable vaccination rate.
+Of course, our projet can going further because all our variable can be modified as like the the duration of infection, the spreading speed, the duration of vaccination, etc...

 ## Présentation de l'équipe